Find the best SEO tips and techniques strategy for your business:

 Online video is exploding right now!
 By 2021 online video will make up 80% of all online traffic, according to Cisco.

 Here’s how to take advantage of video’s SEO benefits in 2018:

 Embed Video Content Into Text-Based Blog Posts

-- Secondly, you'll need to get some videos made, and it depends what your article is about to know what type of video to produce.
+- Secondly, you’ll need to get some videos made, and it depends on what your article is about to know what type of video to produce.

-- If you are explaining about one of your products or services then it would make sense for you or someone in your business to film yourself and upload it - an excellent example of this is Andy from AFB Motorcycles - Andy frequently uploads his videos - check out his videos here
+- If you are explaining one of your products or services, then it would make sense for you or someone in your business to film yourself and upload it – an excellent example of this is Andy from AFB Motorcycles – Andy frequently uploads his videos – check out his videos here